-I am a Machine Learning PhD student at MIT EECS, where I am advised by Aleksander Mądry.
-Previously, I was a research associate at Google Research and a research fellow at Microsoft Research, where I worked with Praneeth Netrapalli and Prateek Jain.
+I am a PhD student at MIT EECS, where I am advised by Aleksander Mądry.
+Previously, I spent two great years at Google Research and Microsoft Research, where I worked with Praneeth Netrapalli and Prateek Jain.
 Before that, I studied CS and Stats at UIUC.
+I have also spent two summers at Apple MLR and Akuna Capital.

 Papers